Search number: 005939317 (since the site opened, on Yom Kippur eve, Oct 12 2005)

 581.13axpoxtelating, and claiming cowled consollation, sursumcordial,

-581.13+Latin sursum corda: lift up your hearts (an opening versicle in the Eucharistic Prayer portion of the Mass; prayer)
+581.13+Latin sursum corda: lift up your hearts (an opening versicle of the Eucharistic Prayer portion of the Mass; prayer)

 581.14from the bluefunkfires of the dipper and the martian's frost?